mbabynames search ✿

 Alan Benjamin

-The meaning of Alan is "noble and strong"; Benjamin is "son of the right hand".
+The meaning of Alan is "handsome, harmony"; Benjamin is "son of the right hand".
 There is a natural balance between the two.
 The longer Benjamin (3 syllables) builds on the shorter Alan, giving the name forward momentum.

 Alan Nathaniel

-Alan ("noble and strong") and Nathaniel ("gift of God").
+Alan ("handsome, harmony") and Nathaniel ("gift of God").
 Two distinct meanings that create a name with range.
 Alan is 2 syllables.
 Nathaniel at 3 adds length and rhythm.

 Alan Alexander